potikanond/docker-swarm-ex45/README.md

-# Assignment: Create A Multi-Service Multi-Node Web App
+# Example 4.5: Create A Multi-Service Multi-Node Web App
 This assignment is from Bret Fisher's course on udemy. https://www.udemy.com/docker-mastery/learn/v4/overview